Alan Doherty [Rated By ICRA] Level Double-A conformance icon, W3C-WAI Web Content Accessibility Guidelines 1.0

 Most MTA software allows this identity to be directly configured, but will default to the hostname of the machine if unset, for MTA specific instructions seek out info on google ;)

-this means setting up an explicit CSA record authorising this name's use in helo/ehlo and verifying the IPs it is allowed from, CSA was a brilliant and apparently under implemented and abandoned/hardly verified protocol fo avoiding identity forgery, but will likely not actually effect your deliverability, but as it costs nothing other than effort its worth adding, for a full guide see here but simply put add a srv record like so _client._smtp.helo/ehlo-name.your-domain.tld.
-SRV 1 2 1 helo/ehlo-name.example.com. for each mta
+this means setting up an explicit CSA record authorising this name's use in helo/ehlo and verifying the IPs it is allowed from, CSA was a brilliant and apparently under implemented and abandoned/hardly verified protocol for avoiding identity forgery, and will likely not actually effect your deliverability, but as it costs nothing other than effort its worth adding, for a full guide see here but simply put add a srv record like below for each mta

 for any hosts receiving an "v=spf1 -all" entry you can achive similar effect {regarding forgeries using this name as right-rand side of @ in e-mail} for older servers that do-not read SPF records by adding an MX 0 . entry to them, as according to RFC's if a host has an MX it is to be used {in this case no mail} as if no mx is present they say delivery should be attempted to the IP thus the reciever has to assume the address MAY exist without this null MX record telling them directly it does not

-this means setting up an accurate SPF record for your other identity names for this name simply needs to be "v=spf1 -all", ie do not accept as a helo/ehlo or right-rand side of @ in e-mail
+this means setting up a null SPF record for your other non-mail identity names, ie do not accept as a helo/ehlo or right-rand side of @ in e-mail

-[minor] CSA record for the rest of your domain
+- [minor] CSA policy record for the rest of your domain

 this is technically unrelated to being verifiable-traceable, but what point is there being verifiable if your reputation has a negative effect on trust